Do you work only with non-profit organizations?

 - Affordable housing

-However, I’m quite open to other NPO possibilities, such as oceanic- or forest-centric environmental issues, domestic abuse of either women or men, health issues, and many others.
+However, I’m quite open to other NPO possibilities, such as oceanic- or forest-centric environmental issues, and many others.

 What would you do for me?

-Not-for-Profit Organizations, Mission side: Research the Foundations that would best suit your organization, write grant fundraising proposals that meet both your needs and the goals of the Foundation, create a donor-centered fundraising program, develop the project to best fit the need your organization is providing, and so on.
+Not-for-Profit Organizations, Mission side: I will research the Foundations that would best suit your organization, write grant fundraising proposals that meet both your needs and the goals of the Foundation, create a donor-centered fundraising program, develop the project to best fit the need your organization is providing, and so on.

 Not-for-Profit Organizations, Business side: Create business plans for start-up NPOs, help you refine your mission statement, write business letters, proofread and edit manuscripts, design brochures, write blog content, and more.

 I limit the number of organizations I work with, so I can give each one the attention they deserve.
 If you’re interested in having more support with grant fundraising, and/or donor-centered fundraising, please contact me by email:

 The experience of writing a for-profit business plan is translatable to writing a grant fundraising proposal.
 Both need: